Murder of Lydia Schatz

 Lydia Charity Schatz (March 15, 2002 – February 6, 2010) was an American child of Liberian origin who was killed in 2010 by her adoptive parents.

 Schatz lived with her parents in Paradise, California, and was being homeschooled.
-She reportedly mispronounced a word, so her parents decided to punish her by whipping her for nine hours.
+She reportedly mispronounced the word "pulled", so her parents decided to punish her by whipping her for nine hours.
 She died in a hospital due to massive tissue damage.
 The parents were reportedly following the child discipline rules of a fundamentalist Christian organization.

 Background

 Kevin and Elizabeth Schatz lived in Paradise, California, where they were raising and homeschooling their six biological and three adopted children.
 In 2007, they adopted Lydia and two other children from Liberia.
 Later that year, Kevin was interviewed in the family home by KNVN TV about his love of children and the adoption process.

 Murder

 On February 5, 2010, Lydia Schatz received forceful and numerous whippings with a quarter-inch plastic tubing.
 She was held down for nine hours by Elizabeth and beaten dozens of times by Kevin on the back of her body, causing massive tissue damage, according to Butte County District Attorney Mike Ramsey.
 She was apparently being disciplined for mispronouncing a word.
 She died in the hospital on February 6.
 Her sister Zariah, 11 years old, was also beaten for "being a liar and a bad influence on the 7-year-old."
 Zariah was hospitalized in critical condition with severe injuries, but survived.